misale/circonus-ccm/README.md

 - update/delete check_bundles based on changes in ccm config repo
 - detect metrics changes within check_bundle and update check_bundles
 - use uniform formatting for all ccm repo files - use YAML
+- add template variables to cover all check types